Spain's Telefonica beats forecast for bundled package

 "We see the consumer as the big winner from quad-play in Spain," Bank of America Merrill Lynch analysts said in a research note.

-A price war between mobile operators in Spain has heated up in recent months after the biggest players, Telefonica and Vodafone, lost customers to rivals after scrapping smartphone subsidies.
+A price war between mobile operators in Spain has heated up in recent months after the biggest players, Telefonica and Vodafone (VOD.L), lost customers to rivals after scrapping smartphone subsidies.
 Vodafone has now reinstated the subsidies.

-France Telecom's Orange has fought back with a similar package, offering television, internet, fixed line and mobile, while smaller rival Jazztel provides bundled internet and television packages.
+France Telecom's Orange FTE.PA has fought back with a similar package, offering television, internet, fixed line and mobile, while smaller rival Jazztel JAZ.MC provides bundled internet and television packages.

 Telefonica, which hopes to reduce its debt to 50 billion euros by the end of 2012, from 56 billion euros at September 30, this month said that it is considering listing its Latin American businesses to raise cash.